-The Matanuska-Susitna Valley’s formation occurred through glaciation and volcanism over a millennia leaving behind beautiful geological features including the Matanuska Glacier and Chugach Mountain Range.
+The Matanuska-Susitna Valley’s formation occurred through glaciation and volcanism over a millennia.
+Thus, leaving behind beautiful geological features, including the Matanuska Glacier and Chugach Mountain Range.
 The valley was later used by gold miners during the Klondike Rush to connect ports and prospecting areas.

 In the 1930’s, during the Second World War, a road connection from Anchorage to Valdez was constructed to connect ports and create more effective supply routes.
-Soon after in 1935, at the peak of the Great Depression, President Roosevelt permitted a relocation program, inviting 202 families to the nearby areas.
+Soon after, in 1935, at the peak of the Great Depression, President Roosevelt permitted a relocation program.
+This invited 202 families to the nearby areas.
 Land was parceled out to the new “colonists” by a lottery system.

 Glacier View Now

 Glacier View is now home to 234 year round residents. (suburbanstats) There may be a small number of people, but the area provides ample opportunity for exploration and connecting with the local culture.
 With the Glenn Highway creating a connector between port cities, many people find themselves traveling the winding road through the valley.